TermySequence/v8-linux/v8/gn/docs/reference.md

   A list of target labels.

   Specifies private dependencies of a target.
-Private dependencies are propagated up the dependency tree and linked to dependant targets, but do not grant the ability to include headers from the dependency.
+Private dependencies are propagated up the dependency tree and linked to dependent targets, but do not grant the ability to include headers from the dependency.
 Public configs are not forwarded.
 ```